The purpose of this degree is to prepare the registered nurse to use traditional methods of

 Learning Outcomes: Graduates of the nursing program will be able to

-- evaluate personal and professional decisions based on a moral, legal, ethical, and biblical worldview;
+- evaluate professional and systems-level decisions incorporating moral, legal, and ethical principles based on the biblical worldview;

 Master of Science in Nursing Courses

 The Master of Science in Nursing program allowed me to increase my knowledge of medicine by building on

 what I learned on the undergraduate level.
 I was able to see a different side of nursing and improve my

 skills around seasoned faculty.
 One of my favorite parts of the program was getting to use what I’ve

 learned in the clinical setting.
 I plan to hold to the philosophy of considering work not just a profession,

 but a ministry, as I pursue my lifelong dream of going to medical school.
 After becoming a doctor, I hope to

 A minimum of 21 months of residence work (fall, spring, summer, fall, and spring) is required.